Delegation Criteria

 • Blacklist addition by governance

-Validators meeting these criteria are unstaked within the same epoch, subject to the 10% cap.
+Validators meeting any of these criteria are unstaked within the same epoch, subject to the 10% cap.

 Parameters and transparency